Constraint-Aware Flow Matching via Randomized Exploration: Proof of Proposition

 \section{Proof of Proposition \ref{prop:policy_grad}}

-\begin{proposition*} Under assumptions of all $X_t^{\theta,\sigma}$ having strictly positive density on $\mathbb{R}^d$, $\mathcal{C}$ being a subset of $\mathbb{R}^d$ with positive Lebesgue measure, existence and uniqueness of the solutions driven by the respective ODEs, boundedness of the gradient of the log-densities, and finiteness of all the expectations involved:
+\begin{proposition*} Let $X_1(\mathcal{T})$ denote the generated sample of trajectory $\mathcal{T}$, i.e., $X_1^{\theta,\sigma}$.
+Under assumptions of all $X_t^{\theta,\sigma}$ having strictly positive density on $\mathbb{R}^d$, $\mathcal{C}$ being a subset of $\mathbb{R}^d$ with positive Lebesgue measure, existence and uniqueness of the solutions driven by the respective ODEs, boundedness of the gradient of the log-densities, and finiteness of all the expectations involved:

 \end{proposition*}

 \begin{proof} Following \eqref{eq:taudef}, {since by construction the variables $(X_{i\Delta t}, U_{i\Delta t})$ form a Markov chain and $(X_{(i-1)\Delta t}, U_{(i-1)\Delta t}) \perp U_{(i)\Delta t}|X_{(i)\Delta t}$,} the probability density of a realization $\tau = (x^{\theta,\sigma}_0,\tilde{u}^{\theta,\sigma}_0,x^{\theta,\sigma}_{\Delta t}, \tilde{u}^{\theta,\sigma}_{\Delta t},\cdots, x^{\theta,\sigma}_{1}) $ of $\mathcal{T}$ is: